aquasecurity/trivy/README.md

 ### Only download vulnerability database

 You can also ask `Trivy` to simply retrieve the vulnerability database.
 This is useful to initialize workers in Continuous Integration systems.
-In the first run, the `--only-update` option is silently ignored.

 ```
-$ trivy --download-db-only
-$ trivy --download-db-only --only-update alpine
+$ trivy image --download-db-only
 ```

 ### Ignore unfixed vulnerabilities